HafsaBintAhmed/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2. Adding /action to the PATH.
 3. Script that counts the number of directories in the PATH
 4. Script that lists environment variables
+5. Script that lines all local variales and environment variables, and functions